 Baddeck

-• Start your journey in the charming village of Baddeck, where you can visit the Alexander Graham Bell Museum or get out on the water of Bras d’Or Lake.
+• Start your journey in the lakeside village of Baddeck, where you can visit the Alexander Graham Bell Museum or get out on the water of Bras d’Or Lake.

 Ingonish Beach